Telekaster/Telekaster/README.md

 - 👋 Hi, I’m @Telekaster
 - 👀 I’m interested in Web development
-- 🌱 I’m currently learning Java Script
+- 🌱 I’m currently learning React
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me by email: schastliviy.sluchay@ukr.net